Balzers

-Balzers is a village located in southern Liechtenstein.
-As of 2019, the village had a total population of 4,642.
+Balzers ([ˈbaltsərs]) is a municipality and village located in southern Liechtenstein.
+In 2024, the village had a population of 4,806.
 The main part of the village is situated along the east bank of the Rhine.

 History and culture

 Historically, the present-day form of the village consists of two different villages, the actual Balzers in the east and Mäls in the west.
 Not visible to the unaware, the division still persists in the local village culture, where it manifests in half-serious local competition.
 Some customs, such as the "Funken", a springtime ritual with pre-Christian origins involving a huge bonfire, are still being practised by each separately.
-The two parts were first mentioned in 842 as Palazole.
+The location was first mentioned in 842 as Palazoles.
+The name originates from Latin palatiola, meaning small palace.

-Balzers is the home of the Burg Gutenberg, which was built in the 12th century and located on a rocky hill in the centre of the village.
+Balzers is the home of the Gutenberg Castle, which was built around 1200 on a rocky hill between Balzers and Mäls.

-On 7 April 2014, the manager of the Frick & Co.
-Bank, Jürgen Frick, was shot and killed in a parking garage in the town.
-The shooter, Jürgen Hermann, was found dead after committing suicide by shooting himself in the head.
-The event was noteworthy due to Liechtenstein's extremely low crime rate.
+Administration

+Balzers is locally administered by the mayor and a 10-person municipal council, elected every four years since 1975.
+The incumbent mayor is Karl Marlin, since 2023.